Cray-HPE/docs-sat/portal/developer-portal/install/SAT_Logging_Configuration.md

 stderr_level = "WARNING"
 ```

-To enable the new default behavior, comment this line out or delete it.
+To enable the new default behavior, comment this line out, delete it, or set
+the value to "INFO".

+If `logging.stderr_level` is commented out, its value will not affect logging
+behavior.
+However, it may be helpful set its value to `INFO` as a reminder of
+the new default behavior.

 ### Affected Commands